malinacilibia/University-projects/Third Year/First semester/Software Testing/project/README.md

 ### 6. Appointments (Participant Role)
-Participants can log in and manage their own appointments — adding new ones or checking upcoming scheduled activities.
+Participants can log in and manage their own appointments by adding new ones or checking upcoming scheduled activities.

 ![Participant Appointment Page](../screenshots/Participant%20appointment%20page%20.png)